anandprakriti/anandprakriti/README.md

 - I'm also interested in learning more about web design, accessibility and performance optimization.

 ## 📫 How to reach me:

-- You can email me at anya@gmail.com
-- You can follow me on Twitter at @anya_dev
+- You can follow me on Dev.to at @anandprakriti
-- You can connect with me on LinkedIn at Anya

 ## 😄 Fun facts about me:

 - I love to travel and explore new places and cultures.
 - I enjoy reading books, especially fantasy and sci-fi genres.
-- I play the guitar and the piano in my spare time.
+- I play the guitar in my spare time.